nnachefski/ocpstuff/nvidia/README.md

 ```
 wget https://raw.githubusercontent.com/nnachefski/ocpstuff/master/nvidia/node-config-nvidia.yml
 ```
 ##### # edit the yaml and change the imageConfig to point to *your* image repo.
-My local mirror is called 'repo.home.nicknach.net' and will not work for your.
+My local mirror is called 'repo.home.nicknach.net' and will not work for your.  'registry.access.redhat.com' is the official repo
 ```
 oc create -n openshift-node -f node-config-nvidia.yml
 ```